candyscode/coolpile/README.md

 ### 3. Query service to compile your code

-To use the `c-riscv` service, send a POST request to `/services/riscv`.
-If for example a Java Compilation Service (called `javac`) would exist as well, it could be queried by accessing `/services/javac` via POST.
+To use the `c-riscv` service, send a POST request to `/services/c-riscv`.
+All other available services can be invoked in the same way. `c-x86`'s endpoint would be
+`/services/c-x86`.

 To submit your sourcecode, encode it in Base64 (online tools are widely available) and wrap it in the following JSON format: